perezzini/vinci/README.md

 - MongoDB
 - Pipvenv

-## Crawler
+## Crawlers
-Implemented some spiders to crawl certain websites containing legal documents from the Argentinian Gov. Must be runned under some time-based job scheduler like Cron.
+Implemented multiple spiders to crawl websites containing legal documents from the Argentinian Gov. Must be runned under some time-based job scheduler like Cron.

 ## Local environment
 Set the following paths in a .env file: